My Approach to Helping

 The purpose of this Women’s Trauma Recovery Group is to help survivors further consolidate their gains in recovery and develop further skills for coping with the aftermath of trauma in their daily lives.
 The group setting will provide women with a safe place to explore any remaining issues they may be grappling with and to do so in a setting designed to be supportive, warm, yet challenging of lingering coping styles that may be maladaptive.
 The group will primarily be an ongoing open-ended process group; however, a workbook will serve as a backdrop for the group in which members may raise issues or reactions they had to the previous week’s workbook assignment.
 The workbook is available from Amazon: “Growing Beyond Survival: A Self-Help Toolkit for Managing Traumatic Stress,” by Elizabeth G. Vermilyea, M.A.

 Referrals are being accepted now.
 Appropriate referrals include women currently in individual trauma therapy who have reached stabilization and women who have completed individual trauma therapy in the past.
-Members must be screened for the group by the group leader which will include 1-3 sessions.
+Members must be screened for the group by the group leader.
 In the screening sessions information will be given on how to use group therapy and individual goals for the group will be discussed.
 The group will be ongoing and open-ended.

 Jan Freeman, LCSW-C has over 36 years of experience treating people who have experienced traumatic stress heal from their wounds and restore a sense of well-being to their lives.
 She was appointed a Fellow of the International Society for the Study of Trauma and Dissociation in 2015, presented at their conferences, and has taught courses on working with trauma and dissociation.
 Ms. Freeman also trained in group therapy at the Washington School of Psychiatry’s 2-year Certificate Program, served as an officer and newsletter editor in the Mid-Atlantic Group Psychotherapy Society, and has led many groups for both adolescents and adults through the years.